Raj Narain: Career after Independence

 Mrs. Gandhi lifted the state of emergency in January 1977, dissolved Lok Sabha and arranged fresh elections to the body.
 Narain joined with other opposition parties to form the Janata alliance to face Mrs. Gandhi's Congress party.
 Narain once again stood against her from the Rae Bareli constituency.
 He defeated her with a margin of more than fifty thousand votes.
 The Janata alliance also swept the election throughout North India to form the majority in the parliament (Lok Sabha).

 Narain reluctantly joined the Morarji Desai government and became Minister of Health and Family Welfare.
-Narain's stint as minister lasted just over a year when he and Charan Singh were asked to resign for criticizing the Janata government.
+Narain's stint as minister lasted just over a year when he and Charan Singh were asked to resign for criticising the Janata government.

 Later on, he demanded that Janata Party members with ties to the Hindu Nationalist, RSS renounce those ties to avoid split loyalties.
 When this was ignored, he resigned from the party to float a new outfit called Janata Party (Secular).
 He was able to attract enough defectors from the former socialist and BLD factions to make the Morarji Desai government lose a vote of confidence in the parliament and lose power.
-Raj Narain's performance in the 1977-1979 Janata period has been described as that of buffoon, practitioner of Guerilla theater, and as a stalking horse for Charan Singh.
+Raj Narain's performance in the 1977–1979 Janata period has been described as that of Buffoon, practitioner of Guerilla theatre, and as a stalking horse for Charan Singh.

 Raj Narain had earlier called himself Hanuman to Charan Singh's Ram.
 He lost the 1980 Lok Sabha election to Kamlapati Tripathi in Varanasi.
 Later he fell out with his mentor Charan Singh, and Raj Narain stood against Singh in the Baghpat constituency in 1984.
 At this time, in his opinion, his Ram turned in to a Ravan and had to be destroyed.